tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 ### Communication
 Someone recently suggested that I'm generally interested in understanding how knowledge gets created and shared.
-Fun story:
-A few years ago, I became quite interested in the power of signage; signs are treated as authoritative even though anyone can put up a sign.
-This one time, I posted "EMERGENCY EXIT ONLY ALARM WILL SOUND" signs on doors that weren't emergency exits only.
+Fun story: This one time, I posted "EMERGENCY EXIT ONLY ALARM WILL SOUND" signs on doors that weren't emergency exits only.
 Those emergency signs are scary!
 Even I was afraid of opening the doors afterwards!
+I continue to be intrigued by how signs are seen as authoritative sources of information even though anyone can put up a sign.

 When so much information passes through a central and open resource like a data portal, we acquire rich data about how different people produce and